 Okay, you read a little about me on the About Me page, but you want to get to know me better.
 Well, being self-aware is one of the hardest but also most rewarding things I try to do.
 Am I the person I think I am?
 It’s not easy to collect my CSAT or NPS score’s from friends, family and coworkers.
 In fact, they typically ignore my emails asking them to vote ;).

 So how does one become more self aware?
 Between 2003 and 2020 I founded and operated Five Talent Inc. Five Talent was a consulting company focused on architecting, developing and maintaining solutions using cloud technologies.
 I was the founder, CTO and acting COO of the company for 17 years.
 In the last couple years we grew to about 50 employees.
 I started a few other side companies along the way and sold them off but Five Talent was my day-to-day job and my passion.
 I sold Five Talent in 2020 and became a full time employee at the new company.
 It wasn’t until then, that I realized that my identity was so wrapped up tightly in Five Talent.
 Once Five Talent was acquired and I started my job as the CTO at the new company, my role, responsibilities and reputation changed.
 I truly had an internal breakdown not understanding who I was anymore.
 It took months of stripping identity away from me to realize who I was at the core.
 My coworkers, friends and family only knew me as the guy who ran and loved Five Talent.
 So once that went away, who was I?
 Before I could redefine who I was to everyone else, I had to figure it out myself.
 For me, this experience didn’t happen overnight but months of letting go of things that made up my reputation.
 Things like being a business owner, always being the guy in charge, the guy who could make whatever happen and they guy who had a lot of responsibility managing employees, clients and money.
-I can’t emphasize this enough, but it was a hard journey to redefine my identify… I finally started figuring out, that, who I am is not what I am responsible for who I am is all about my goals, intentions and actions.
+I can’t emphasize this enough, but it was a hard journey to redefine my identity… I finally started figuring out that, who I am is not what I am responsible for, who I am is all about my goals, intentions and actions.
 I only identified this after I sat down and did OKRs for my personal life.
 With this revelation, I realized that my new employer would not support me in who I wanted to be.
 So I took 5 months away from my career to further focus on defining my personal goals, reconnecting with my family and being intentional on how I wanted to define myself.
 Here are a few things I started jotting down.

 My Goals (in priority order):